Global engagement and outreach

 Dalhousie hosted a highly successful course in May 2015, welcoming faculty and participants from Canada, US, Australia, New Zealand, Kenya, UK, and Rwanda.

-The last Anesthesia for Global Outreach Course was hosted at the Boston Children’s Hospital on, October 7-9, 2016.
-For more information, please contact email@example.com.
+The next Anesthesia for Global Outreach Course will be hosted at the Boston Children’s Hospital from October 26-28, 2018.
+For more information, please contact firstname.lastname@example.org or visit anesthesiaglobaloutreach.com.

 Bethune Round Table 2016